AstarNetwork/astar-docs/docs/learn/networks.md

 To obtain test tokens from the faucet, please visit the Astar Portal and connect to Shibuya.
 If for any reason the faucet is empty, please contact the Astar team on Discord.

-### Rocstar (Substrate)

-Rococo is a test Relay Chain used by the Polkadot & Kusama communities.
-Astar team has deployed a parachain to it called Rocstar, which is mainly used for cross-chain integrations with other teams in the ecosystem.
-To obtain test tokens for Rocstar, please contact Astar team on Discord.

-The Rocstar native token symbol is ROC.

 ### zKyoto (Sepolia)

 zKyoto is a Validium-based network connected to the Ethereum Sepolia testnet and Polygon AggLayer.
 It is the testing and proving ground for dApps deployed on the Astar zkEVM.